 Non-medical child care services provided to a children with mild, temporary illnesses, that prevent them from attending regular child care programming.
 Sick Child Care is sometimes referred to as "mildly ill child care."

 Sliding Fee Scale

-A formula for determining the amount of child care fees or co-payments to be paid by parents or guardians, usually based on income.
-Families eligible for CCDF-subsidized child care pay fees according to a sliding fee scale developed by the state, territory, or Tribe.
-A state may waive fees may for families with incomes below 100% of the federal poverty level.
+A formula for determining the child care fees or Copayments that families are required to pay their child care provider, usually based on family income.
+Families that are eligible for CCDF-subsidized child care pay fees according to an income-based sliding fee scale developed by the state, territory, or tribe.

 Temporary Assistance for Needy Families (TANF)